 A user-oriented introduction to the financial accounting process and the analysis and interpretation of financial accounting information.
 Emphasizes the objectives and format of general purpose financial statements; the major financing, investing, and operating activities of the typical firm; and how these activities are reflected in general purpose financial statements.

+Computer access is required in this course.
 This course satisfies the interdisciplinary criteria (IDS) for the 2014 Core Curriculum.
+Offered every semester.

 ACC 220.
 Principles of Managerial Accounting.
 (3)